magnus-lindstrom/adventofcode/2023/lessons_learned.md

 Using 'myList = [[]] * 10' in Python will create 10 copies of the same list, and they can not be modified independently, since they are the same list.

+# Day 18

+Shoelace Formula would have been handy to learn on day 10, since it came to use once again.